viam-modules/viam-camera-oak/README.md

 ## How to use on your own machine
 > [!NOTE]
-> Before configuring your resource, you must [Add a New Robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot), and for more details on the configuration process as a whole, see [Configure a Robot](https://docs.viam.com/manage/configuration/).
+> Before configuring your resource, you must create a new robot.
+See [here](https://docs.viam.com/use-cases/configure/#configure-a-machine) for how to do that and more on the setup and configuration process as a whole.

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).